Azure/AppService/_posts/2021-03-01-deploying-to-network-secured-sites-2.md

             ZIP_URL=$(az storage blob generate-sas --full-uri --permissions r --expiry ${{ env.expiry }} --account-name $ACCOUNT -c $CONTAINER -n $ACCOUNT | xargs)

-            az webapp deploy --name $WEBAPP --resource-group $GROUP --type zip --src-url $ZIP_URL
+            az webapp deploy --name $WEBAPP --resource-group $GROUP --type zip --src-url  $ZIP_URL --async false

+            az storage container delete -n $CONTAINER --account-name $ACCOUNT
 ```
 {% endraw %}

 To use this workflow in your GitHub project, simply [create an Azure Service Principal](https://github.com/azure/login#configure-deployment-credentials) and save it as a secret named `AZURE_CREDENTIALS` in your repository.
 Finally, update the `WEBAPP`, `CONTAINER`, `GROUP`, and `ACCOUNT` environment variables with your desired resource names.
-By defaault, this workflow will run whenever a commit is pushed to the `main` or `master` branch.
+By default, this workflow will run whenever a commit is pushed to the `main` or `master` branch.
 You can change this by updating the workflow triggers at the top of the yaml file.

+> The [`az webapp deploy`](https://docs.microsoft.com/cli/azure/ext/webapp/webapp?view=azure-cli-latest#ext_webapp_az_webapp_deploy) command is in the `webapps` extension as of March 2021, it will be included in the core CLI in future release.

 ## Notes for other CI services